aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom/node/nextsibling/_index.md

 ---
 title: Node.NextSibling
 second_title: Aspose.HTML for .NET API Reference
 description: Node NextSibling property.
-The read-only nextSibling property of the Node interface returns the node immediately following the specified one in their parents childNodes or returns null if the specified node is the last child in the parent element
+Returns the node immediately following the specified one in their parents ChildNodes or returns null if the specified node is the last child in the parent element
 type: docs
 weight: 70
 url: /net/aspose.html.dom/node/nextsibling/
 ---
 ## Node.NextSibling property

-The read-only nextSibling property of the [`Node`](../) interface returns the node immediately following the specified one in their parent's [`childNodes`](../childnodes/), or returns null if the specified node is the last child in the parent element.
+Returns the node immediately following the specified one in their parent's [`ChildNodes`](../childnodes/), or returns null if the specified node is the last child in the parent element.

 ```csharp
 public Node NextSibling { get; }